 - Mainstream social, religious, community, or political leadership – NGO, charity, human rights, trades union organisations.

 You will be based in a Centre that has a range of successful Masters programmes.
 You will therefore have the opportunity to opt for modules that focus on creativity, management or marketing in Term 2.
-You can also opt for your course-specific Project in Term 3, Social Innovation and Sustainable Community, testing your real-world enterprise skills.
+You can also opt for your course-specific Project in Term 3, Culture and Social Innovation, testing your real-world enterprise skills.

 Where will it take you?